OpenIndiana/oi-userland/doc/userland-tools.md

 *  When the build finished or the build zone is not needed, it can be safely destroyed via **userland-zone destroy-zone --id 123**.

-* Before every build, it is recommend to update the template zone via **userland=zone update-template**.
+* Before every build, it is recommend to update the template zone via **userland-zone update-template**.
 This is especially in cases such as new compilers or libraries get updated and developers should always use the latest bits to build oi-userland components.